coreos/torus/contrib/kubernetes/README.md

 ## Installing the Torus FlexVolume plugin on generic Kubernetes installations

+NOTICE: The FlexVolume functionality currently uses systemd to manage its lifecycle.
+Running as a FlexVolume on non-systemd systems is TBD

 Kubernetes v1.2 supports FlexVolumes by placing a plugin binary in a specific location.
 By default, that is

 ```